towardsthecloud/vscode-terraform-extension-pack/README.md

 >
 > ### AWS complexity builds faster than you realize
 >
-> What starts as simple deployment quickly spirals into inefficient architectures costing 40-60% more than needed, security blind spots risking customer data, and team burnout from operations instead of product development.
+> What starts as a simple deployment quickly spirals into inefficient architectures that cost 40-60% more than needed, security blind spots that risk customer data, and teams that burnout from managing operations on AWS instead of building product.
 >
 > **Traditional consultancies prioritize billable hours over outcomes, then disappear after setup.
 We do the opposite...**
 >